nrwl/nx/docs/nx-cloud/reference/env-vars.md

 ### NX_VERBOSE_LOGGING

 Setting `NX_VERBOSE_LOGGING` to true will output the debug information about agents communicating with the main job.
-This can be useful for debugging unexpected cache misses and issues with Nx Private Cloud setups.
+This can be useful for debugging unexpected cache misses and issues with on-prem setups.